ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 <!-- already adding RGP here although we need to confirm this with Tiger team !-->
 **D2.3** RPP MUST support the Domain Registry Grace Period Mapping as defined by [@!RFC3915], the restore report MAY be ignored or included in the initial restore request, making this a 1-step process vs the 2-step process in EPP.

-**D2.4** RPP MAY support searching and listing domains filtered by name (exact/prefix), and sponsoring client.
+**D2.4** RPP MAY support searching and listing domains filtered by name (exact/prefix), and Sponsoring Client.

-**D2.5** Only the sponsoring client (or an authorised server administrator) MAY modify or delete a domain object; servers MUST enforce authorisation.
+**D2.5** Only the Sponsoring Client (or an authorised server administrator) MAY modify or delete a domain object; servers MUST enforce authorisation.

-**D2.6** RPP MUST prevent creation of duplicate domain objects within a registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.
+**D2.6** RPP MUST prevent creation of duplicate domain objects within a Registry namespace (TLD) and return a HTTP 409 (Conflict) status on collision.

 **D2.7** The transfer of a domain object MUST also result in the transfer of any subordinate host objects (ns.foo.example when foo.example is transferred).

-**D2.8** RPP domain transfer operation MUST allow for an implicit renewal.
+**D2.8** RPP domain Transfer Operation MUST allow for an implicit renewal.
 If a transfer results in an extension of the registration period, the response to the successful transfer MUST include the new expiration date of the domain object.

-**D2.9** RPP domain transfer operation SHOULD support optional update of DNSSEC and delegation information directly with the transfer request.
+**D2.9** RPP domain Transfer Operation SHOULD support optional update of DNSSEC and Delegation information directly with the transfer request.
 This feature, as not standard EPP feature, SHALL be optional to be supported by server policy.

 ### Data Representation